SylwiaGrudkowska/JDemetra-documentation/pages/theory/Calendars_example.md

     applied.
 In 2013 it falls on a Tuesday.
 Consequently, the following corrections are applied to the number of each weekday in January:
-    Tuesday -1, Sunday +1, so the following corrections are applied to the contrast variables:-2 for Tuesday and -1 for the other contrast variables.
+    Tuesday -1, Sunday +1, so the following corrections are applied to the contrast variables: -2 for Tuesday and -1 for the other contrast variables.

 -   Shrove Tuesday: It is a fixed day of the week holiday that always falls on Tuesday.
-For this reason in 2012 the following corrections are applied to the number of each weekday in February: Tuesday -1, Sunday +1, so the following corrections are applied to the contrast variables:- -2 for the contrast variable associated with Tuesday, and -1 for the other contrast variables.
+For this reason in 2012 the following corrections are applied to the number of each weekday in February: Tuesday -1, Sunday +1, so the following corrections are applied to the contrast
+    variables: -2 for the contrast variable associated with Tuesday, and -1 for the other contrast variables.
 The holiday expires at the end of 2012.
 Therefore no corrections are made for 2013.

 -   Freedom Day: In 2012 it falls on a Wednesday.
 Consequently, the following corrections are applied to the number of each weekday in
-    April: Wednesday -1, Sunday +1, so the following corrections are applied to the contrast variables:- -2 for Wednesday and -1 for the other contrast variables.
+    April: Wednesday -1, Sunday +1, so the following corrections are applied to the contrast variables: -2 for Wednesday and -1 for the other contrast variables.
 In 2013 it falls on Thursday.
 Therefore, the following corrections are applied to the number of each weekday in April: Thursday -1, Sunday +1, so the following corrections are